Skip to main content

 Flora Ecosystems

 Despite the harsh Arctic conditions, Gydansky supports diverse tundra vegetation adapted to the extreme environment.
-The reserve features over 180 species of vascular plants, including Arctic willow, dwarf birch, and various lichens and mosses.
+The park features over 180 species of vascular plants, including Arctic willow, dwarf birch, and various lichens and mosses.
 During the brief summer season, the tundra transforms into a colorful carpet of flowering plants, including Arctic poppies and saxifrages.

 Geology

-The reserve's landscape was shaped by glacial activity during the Pleistocene epoch, resulting in a terrain of rolling tundra plains, numerous lakes, and coastal lowlands.
+The park's landscape was shaped by glacial activity during the Pleistocene epoch, resulting in a terrain of rolling tundra plains, numerous lakes, and coastal lowlands.
 The region features permafrost soils that can extend hundreds of meters deep, with seasonal thawing creating distinctive polygonal ground patterns and thermokarst lakes characteristic of Arctic regions.

 Climate And Weather